Final Exam Questions in Solid Mechanics Module

 small oscillations of rotors.
 Gyroscopic effects.
 Critical speeds.
 Forward

 - Axial warping of an open rectangular section.
 Distribution of sector area

-- Constrained torsion of thin-walled open sections, concept of Vlasov.
-Normal
+- Constrained torsion of thin-walled open sections.
+Normal stress from

-stress from constrained torsion.
-Definition of the bimoment, explanation based
+constrained torsion.
+Definition of the bimoment, explanation based on an

 - The governing DE of constrained torsion, the possible kinematic and dynamic

 boundary conditions.
 Effect of free and built-in cross sections.